We welcome our latest guest blog contributor, Karen Fitt, from Melbourne Hand Rehab.

 To become an AHTA Accredited Hand Therapist, a physiotherapist or occupational therapist must have:

-- A minimum of three years’ full-time experience
+- A minimum of three years of full-time experience

 - 3,600 hours of clinical hand therapy experience

-- 300 hours of post-graduate professional development education related specifically to hand therapy.
+- 300 hours of post-graduate professional development education related specificly related to hand therapy.

 No Referral Required

-Myself or one of my colleagues may be able to help you with a hand injury or condition.
-If hand therapy is not appropriate for your situation, we’ll be able to refer you to another medical professional for help.
+Myself or one of my colleagues can help you with a hand injury or condition.
+If hand therapy isn’t appropriate for your situation, we’ll be able to refer you to another medical professional for help.

 Karen Fitt is the Clinical Director at Melbourne Hand Rehab.
-She’s also an accredited hand therapist with special interest and expertise in treating wrist injuries and musician injuries.
+She’s also an accredited hand therapist with a special interest and expertise in treating wrist and musician injuries.